sl

 Mission Statement

-The Blum Jewish Education Project brings Western New York students to the Cofeld Judaic Museum and Temple Beth Zion to learn about local history, architecture and culture, and to gain a deeper appreciation for Jewish heritage.
+The Blum Jewish Education Project brings Western New York students to the collectionsin 805 Delaware Ave and Temple Beth Zion to learn about local history, architecture and culture, and to gain a deeper appreciation for Jewish heritage.

 Project Executive Team